 Why Change Registered Agent in North Carolina?

-In business, nothing is permanent, nor does everything hold for forever.
+In business, nothing is permanent, nor does everything hold forever.
 With changing situations and circumstances, you update and revise your decisions.
-The same goes with the registered agent.
+The same goes for the registered agent.

 For instance, you may have appointed your attorney or CPA as your registered agent.
 Now you wish to change your attorney or CPA, so you would also want to change the registered agent.
 Some of the common reasons to change your registered agent could be: